wellspringcp/wellspring/01-principles/01-03-equality-vs-the-morality-of-life-apologia.md

 *Additionally, if you are a secularist or a believer in Judeo-Christianity, we make special appeals to you further down in this document which we hope you will find it edifying to read.*

-## The metaphysically characteristic nature of humankind:
-> [NOTE: Keep this section short and sweet.
-Explain why humankind is best defined as the rational creature.]
-- Humankind is the rational creature.
-- Validate this somehow.

 ## On "morality":

 ### Morality for all living things generally: